knmnyn/hugo-blox/content/event/ssnlp25/index.md

   country: Singapore

 summary: 'The 2025 Singapore Symposium on Natural Language Processing'
-abstract: 'We are excited to announce the Singapore Symposium on Natural Language Processing 2025 (SSNLP'25), which will take place on Wednesday, April 23, 2025, as a full-day event.
+abstract: "We are excited to announce the Singapore Symposium on Natural Language Processing 2025 (SSNLP '25), which will take place on Wednesday, April 23, 2025, as a full-day event.
 SSNLP is a premier platform for academic and industrial researchers in Singapore to present ongoing and upcoming work, fostering community building, idea exchange, and collaboration.
-SSNLP'25 is an excellent opportunity for faculties and students to gain international exposure and engage with leading experts in the field.
+SSNLP '25 is an excellent opportunity for faculties and students to gain international exposure and engage with leading experts in the field.

 Our in-person registration is now open.
 This year's event will be held at the SUTD, 8 Somapah Rd, Singapore 487372.
 Our registration is free of charge, but we have limited seating.
-Please complete the registration form to secure your spot. '
+Please complete the registration form to secure your spot."
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2025-04-23'